willmcgugan/willmcgugan.github.io/_posts/2025-05-09-too-much-magic.md

 This always makes me think of the Goldilocks and the Three Bears fable, where Goldilocks is a Gen Z software developer declaring "there is too much magic in this API!"[^1] (presumably there is an API where the dev finds the amount of magic in the API "just right").

-This tends to occur when an API moves from a procedural design to something more declarative.
+Such criticism tends to occur when an API moves from a procedural design to something more declarative.
 In other words, you tell the API *what* you want without telling it *how* you want it done.
 The difference is generally only apparent at a micro scale.
-When you zoom in or out, you see that going procedural -> declarative is fractal in nature, where something declarative is procedural the next level up.
+When you zoom in or out you see that the transition from procedural to declarative is fractal in nature, where something declarative is procedural the next level up.

 For instance, this might look maximally procedural: